Vallarai keerai Kootu | Brahmi leaves- Kootu made with finely chopped Vallara keerai greens, one of the healthiest greens, native to India.

 The consistency should neither be thick nor thin.
 If you are mixing it with rice it can be medium thick.
 If you are using it as a side dish, as a subzi, then reduce the amount of water.
 So add water accordingly and it will also thicken a bit as it cools.

-Heat another pan, add a tbsp of coconut oil.
+Heat another pan, add a tablespoon of coconut oil.
 Once it is hot, add the mustard seeds and let it start sputtering.
 As it starts spluttering, add the red chillies, curry leaves and urad dal.
 Turn off the flame as soon as the dal starts becoming brown.
 Add the asafoetida powder.

 Pour this tempering on the cooked greens.
 Mix well and serve it with rice.